4 tips to keep your webcast audience engaged

 The use of webcasts has increased dramatically due to their cost-effectiveness and time-efficiency.
 However, event professionals need to consider tools to ensure they’re maximising the success of the webcast by keeping their online audience just as engaged as those in-room.
 Here are some tips on how to create webcasts that will keep attendees focused on learning, not on checking their e-mail.

-Because webcasts are relatively easy to produce, inexpensive to host, and bring geographically far-flung participants together with the click of a mouse, they have become ubiquitous in the world of corporate events.
+As webcasts are relatively simple to produce, inexpensive to host, and bring geographically far-flung participants together with the click of a mouse, they have become ubiquitous in the world of corporate events.
 But when poorly designed and executed, they run the risk of failing at the very thing they are designed to achieve—increasing reach and audience size.
 A disembodied voice accompanying a deluge of uninteresting slides becomes an open invitation for participants to check e-mail, complete charts, read their Twitter feed, or surf the Web, while remaining somewhat tuned in to the content.

 To overcome the passivity that is inherent in a webcast format, it’s critical to design and plan for interactivity so that participants engage directly with the content you want them to absorb.

-Here are some best practices for keeping your webcast audience engaged.>
+Here are some best practices for keeping your webcast audience engaged.

 The long established way of delivering content at corporate events involves a speaker presenting on stage accompanied by slides.
 Event planners need to refresh this format to ensure both online and in-room audiences are catered for.